fluid-project/trivet/README.md

 ### To build for deployment to a personal web server

-1. Install the required NPM packages: `npm install`
+1. Install the required NPM packages: `pnpm install`
-2. Run the build script: `npm run build`
+2. Run the build script: `pnpm build`
 3. Upload the contents of the `./_site/` directory to the web root of your server.

 If you make changes to the website, repeat step 2 to build the website and upload any changed files from the `./_site/`